-On Thursday Christy and I drove from Richmond to Niagara Falls, Ontario, which means that we waited in line to cross the Rainbow Bridge to the Canadian side of the border.
+On Thursday Christy and I drove from Richmond, Virginia, to Niagara Falls, Ontario, which means that we waited in line to cross the Rainbow Bridge to the Canadian side of the border.
 I don’t know why.
 You can see the falls from the American side.
 But we love international travel, and it only cost $3.50 to cross the bridge, so we did it.
 And, besides, we had reservations at a bed and breakfast on the Canadian side.
 To avoid roaming charges we switched our phones to “airplane mode” and spent a blissful sixteen hours ignoring the news.
 When we crossed back over the next day it seemed that everything had changed.
 Christy sat in the passenger seat looking at her Facebook feed and telling me that the Governor of Alabama had taken down the Confederate flag.
 And then she told me the Supreme Court had upheld the Affordable Care Act and made gay marriage legal everywhere in America.
 A little later in the day she told me that President Obama had started singing “Amazing Grace” near the end of his eulogy for the Reverend Clementa Pinckney and that someone here in our own town had spray painted “Black Lives Matter” on the Jefferson Davis Monument just down the street.

 Honestly, you leave the country for one day!

 But now I’m back, and like most of you I’m trying to discern what these events will mean for America, for the Commonwealth of Virginia, for Metropolitan Richmond, and for First Baptist Church.
 It’s a complicated question, and I went for a run yesterday morning to sort things out.
 During that run I stopped at the Jefferson Davis Monument and looked for evidence of the words “Black Lives Matter.”
 I couldn’t find them anywhere.
-But I thought about the person whose job it was to remove those words from the memorial—James Robertson, a private contractor, a white man.
+But I thought about the person whose job it was to remove those words from the monument—James Robertson, a private contractor, a white man.
 I had seen his picture in the paper before I went for my run.
 And I wondered: what was he thinking as he scrubbed those words from the stone?
 Because I wouldn’t be surprised if, even as he was doing it, he was thinking, “But black lives DO matter!”

 Every life matters.